ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 # Design and architecture

 ## Domain model
 The centerpiece of our domain model is the User class.
 It inherits from the ASP.NET's IdentityUser class allowing us to use ASP.NET Identity to manage our users.
 This offloads a lot of heavy lifting such as login, registration and authentication, instead letting us focus on developing other essential features for Chirp.
 All other classes in the domain model are dependent on the User class.
-Whether it be a Cheep requiering an author, or a Like requiring a liker, they all must reference an instance of a User.
+Whether it would be a Cheep requiering an author, or a Like requiring a liker, they all must reference an instance of a User.
 This, in combination with ASP.NET Identity, makes it easy to verify that only authenticated users can interact with the site, such as following people, writing or liking cheeps.
 An illustration of our domain model can be seen below:

 ![Domain model of Chirp](./images/domain-model.png){width=80%}